Elizabeth, 6 months: From a shaky start to easy settling and good sleep!

 "Do I think we would be in this position without the Program?
 No way!
 Elizabeth would have been so used to being rocked, patted and fed to sleep that I would be constantly up overnight resettling her.
 Don’t get me wrong, I know we will have more hurdles in the future, further regressions and leaps, but I know I can always open my Program or ask in the support group and I’ll find some answers and guidance."

 If you are experiencing similar challenges with your baby’s settling or sleep, we would love to help.
-Download our Little Ones App to get exclusive access to our trusted sleep solutions, detailed troubleshooting notes for when things don’t go to plan, as well as day and night support from our certified sleep consultants.
+Subscribe to our Little Ones App to get instant access to our trusted sleep solutions, detailed troubleshooting notes for when things don’t go to plan, as well as day and night support from our certified sleep consultants in the Village.